\\\ Pet Rabbit Fleas

 Young pet rabbits, in particular, can suffer from anaemia, partly caused by the fleas sucking of blood, and vets will organise routine blood tests for analysis.

 Can I buy flea treatments?
 If a new pet rabbit owner and the first occasion then it’s advisable to visit your veterinarian who will give you guidelines and possible products that they use as there is no product particularly manufactured currently for the pet rabbit market.

 As usual, always read the information on the packet carefully before using.

 Should I use a pet rabbit flea collar?
 Avoid buying rabbit flea collars as these are unsafe, can cause the rabbit accidents and the collar can cause reactions with the skin, going as far as causing burns.

-Do not give your pet rabbit a flea dip bath this is deadly causing them distress
+Do not give your pet rabbit a flea dip bath – this is deadly – and can cause them distress

 If I have a pet rabbit with fleas should I treat my other pets?
 Yes, it’s important to flea your pets regularly and at the same time, but using treatments specially prepared for a cat or dog.